 In accordance with M.G.L. c.
 94G, § 4(a½)(iii), the Commission has established qualifications for licensure and minimum standards for employment that are directly and demonstrably related to the operation of a Marijuana Establishment and similar to qualifications for licensure and employment standards in connection with alcoholic Beverages as regulated under M.G.L. c.
 138; provided, that a prior conviction solely for a Marijuana-related offense or for a violation of M.G.L. c.
 94C, § 34 shall not disqualify an individual or otherwise affect eligibility for employment or licensure in connection with a Marijuana Establishment, unless the offense involved the distribution of a controlled substance, including Marijuana, to a minor.

-For purposes of determining suitability based on background checks in accordance with 935 CMR 500.030 and 935 CMR 500.101:
+For purposes of determining suitability based on background checks in accordance with 935 CMR 500.030: Registration as a Marijuana Establishment Agent and 935 CMR 500.101: Application Requirements:

 All conditions, offenses, and violations are construed to include Massachusetts law or like or similar law(s) of Other Jurisdictions.